sksiwal/docs/docs/sdks/python/send-signals-to-workflow.md

 ## Resume Workflow

-To resume your paused worklow, use the following SDK:
+To resume a paused workflow, use the following SDK:

 ```python
 workflow_client.resumeWorkflow(workflow_id)